swharden/Csharp-Data-Visualization/website/content/plotting-commercial/infragistics-chart/index.md

+---
-# Plot Data with Infragistics Chart
+title: Plot Data with Infragistics Chart
+description: todo
+date: 3333-01-01
+---

 Infragistics has [charting tools for a variety of platforms](https://www.infragistics.com/products/ultimate) including Windows Forms and WPF.